 From Friday I am on leave for 3 weeks.
-Every year I have decided to ‘take a break’ over December and I always put 3-6kgs on over the holiday.
+For many years decided to ‘take a break’ over December and I always put 3-6kgs on over the holiday.
 I started January each time on the back foot and feeling dissatisfied.

 1. Start with the end in mind & make a deal with yourself.